 The average temperature on Italys Amalfi Coast in the summer is 77°F. (25°C).
 But July and August are hot.

 The best time to go to the Amalfi Coast for the weather (lowest chance of rain) is July, August, and September.
-But this is peak season, which means higher prices, and more tourist.
+But this is peak season, which means higher prices, and more tourists.
+The weather is one of the main draws and best things that draw people to Amalfi.

 Amalfi Coast Map